DataDog/documentation/content/guides/autodiscovery.md

 ### Template Source Precedence

-If you provide a template for the same check type via multiple template sources, the Agent will prefer, in decreasing order of preference:
+If you provide a template for the same check type via multiple template sources, the Agent looks for templates in the following order (using the first one it finds):

-* Files
+* Kubernetes annotations
 * Key-value stores
-* Kubernetes annotations
+* Files

-That is, if you configure a `redisdb` template both in Consul and as a file (`conf.d/auto_conf/redisdb.yaml`), the Agent will use the template from Consul.
+So if you configure a `redisdb` template both in Consul and as a file (`conf.d/auto_conf/redisdb.yaml`), the Agent will use the template from Consul.

 # Troubleshooting